fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Improved: Disable the "Log in" link button while loading the scripts.
+* Improved: Execute script on `DOMContentLoaded` instead of page `load` event to enable interactive elements earlier.
 * Fixed: Hide login modal and other flyout elements while loading the page.

 = 2.1.0 - 2022-12-05 =